Antigua Day Trip – Solola Market Tour, Panajachel

 Full day trip takes you high into the mountains above Lake Atitlan and features the Solola market, small farms, and Mayan villages.
 Drive through maize and vegetable fields, coffee fields, old growth forest, and into the cloud forest.
 Visit a sacred Mayan site with the chance to witness a Fire Cleansing Ceremony.
 On the Solola Market Tour, you will have time to shop at the market and town square.
 The biggest market days are Tuesday & Friday, but the market is open every day.
 English-speaking guide.

 Visit the indigenous Guatemala market days – Sololá – Solola market.
 Several Mayan tribes travel to this market each day to trade goods such as fruits, vegetables, fish, flowers, handicrafts, textiles, and live animals.
-The market is a blaze of color from the textiles, flowers, and produce.
+As a result the market is a blaze of color from the textiles, flowers, and produce.

 Unlike the famous Chichicastenango market, this happens every day of the week, and very few tourist visit this excellent market.